OCorry/pands-problem-sheet/README.md

 I then stored f.read() as a variable called data.
 I left the brackets after f.read() blank here as I wanted the program to read the whole text https://www.w3schools.com/python/ref_file_read.asp.
 Next, I used the return keyword to exit the function and to return a value from the function https://www.w3schools.com/python/ref_keyword_return.asp.
 Following the return keyword, I used data.count(letter) as I wanted the program to return a count of the letters in the text https://www.w3schools.com/python/ref_list_count.asp.
 All of the code within the defined function was indented as it was all a sub-part of the function.
 Finally, I called the whole function by using print() and requested that the number of ‘e’s in the text, ‘f’. be printed.
-I did this by entering .\es.py .\moby-dick.txt in the terminal inside of the PANDS-PROBLEM-SHEET/numberOfe’s directory.
+I did this by entering .\es.py .\moby-dick.txt in the terminal.
 The print call was not indented as it was not a section of the defined function.
 The print() call printed an output of 116960 lower case e’s.